 The purpose of screening is early diagnosis and treatment.
 Screening tests are usually administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.

 The number of new cases and deaths due to cervical cancer is decreasing each year.
 Experts agree that this is due to early detection and treatment.
-Early detection and treatment are possible due to the widespread availability and use of cervical cancer screening methods—the Pap test and
+Early detection and treatment are possible due to the widespread availability and use of cervical cancer screening methods—the

-the human papillomavirus (HPV) test.
+human papillomavirus (HPV) test

 This test is performed in a doctor’s office.
 You will change into a dressing gown and lie back on the examination table.
 There will be stirrups at the end of the table where you can rest your feet.
 The doctor may complete other aspects of a physical exam first, including examining your thyroid gland, heart, lungs, breasts, and abdomen.
 As part of the pelvic exam, your external genitalia will be examined for signs of infection or redness.
 Next, the doctor will slide a speculum into your vagina.
 The speculum allows the vagina to be opened slightly.
 This should not hurt or pinch, but may be uncomfortable.
 You also may feel a bit nervous or anxious.
 Try to take slow, deep breaths to help yourself relax.

 At this point, the doctor will perform a

 (see below for a description of this procedure).
 The doctor may also perform additional tests at this time to check for bacterial or viral infections, such as